Skip to content

 2025–26 Arizona season averages through March 26, 2026

-Peat entered college with one of the strongest high school résumés in the country, and his freshman year at Arizona has largely reinforced why scouts were so high on him.
-He has been a productive, winning player on one of the nation’s best teams, averaging 13.9 points, 5.4 rebounds, and 2.6 assists while giving Arizona a physically mature frontcourt piece who can score inside, rebound, and keep the ball moving.
+Peat entered college with one of the strongest high school résumés in the country, and his freshman year at Arizona mostly reinforced why scouts were so high on him.
+He has been a productive, winning frontcourt player on one of the nation’s best teams, and that gives him a real first-round case.

 Biography and Background

-Peat is from Chandler, Arizona and starred at Perry High School, where he became one of the most accomplished in-state prospects of his generation.
-Arizona’s official bio notes that Perry won four straight state championships during his career, and Peat arrived in Tucson as the No. 8 overall recruit in the country.
+Peat is from Chandler, Arizona and starred at Perry High School, where he helped win four straight state titles and became one of the best in-state prospects of his class.
+He arrived at Arizona as a top-10 recruit nationally.

 College Career and Production